caprenter/bingley-music-town/README.md

 to set up a cron job.
 The job is logged in a jekyll_update.log file locally.

+This requires a GitHub authentication token which expires every now and again.
+If you need to replace that token you do it on the server that is running the cron job in the above file.

 ## Local Development
 To run this locally